TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/benchmarks/benchmark_smart_placement.md

 This particular application is used to show the effect of smart placement.
 To do this, we first remove `ENABLE_SMART_PLACEMENT_ANNOTATION` macro (which is in `annotations.S` file.) and compile it.

+Flash this application using uart_uniflash.
+For this please go through \ref TOOLS_FLASH_UART_UNIFLASH

 After running the application, console logs prints out in the above table format with different configuration like `Mem Cpy Size` i.e. for different values of `Mem Cpy Size`, `exec time` and `ICM/sec` (among with others) is printed.
 For example,